Curtin-Open-Knowledge-Initiative/oa-book-geography/report/paper.md

 ![](figure_gini_full.png)

-_Figure 5_ Diversity of book usage amongst countries as measured by the Gini coefficient.* The Gini coefficient is a statistical measure of inequality.
+_Figure 5: Diversity of book usage amongst countries as measured by the Gini coefficient._ The Gini coefficient is a statistical measure of inequality.
 Here the coefficient is calculated for the contribution of each country to the overall usage of each book.
 A lower Gini coefficient means more diverse usage.
 The median Gini coefficient and the 95% confidence interval is shown.
 For the corpus as a whole and for every category, the median Gini